 Polymer clay is an accessible, colourful and versatile material – a lot of fun to use, but even better with some introductory tips to get you going.

-There are different types of clays and bake times, and different techniques to create shapes, blend colours, and tools to make imprints in your polymer.
+There are different types of clays and bake times, and different techniques to create shapes, blend colours, emboss, and express your colourful polymer visions!

-We’ll put this into practice and everyone can make a piece of unique, personalised jewellery.
-Jewellery attachments will be provided, and we have different types of backings for earrings (studs, hooks and clip-ons).
+We’ll put this into practice and everyone can make a pair a polymer earrings, with different types of backings (studs, hooks and clip-ons), or other accessories.

 What will we cover?